benjystanton/benjystanton.github.io/_posts/2020-11-28-a-plan-for-accessible-maps.md

 layout: post
 title: "A plan for accessible maps"
 categories: data accessibility design
+last_modified_at: 7 December 2020
+image: "map-sketch.jpg"
+image-alt: "Black and white drawing of map, made up of a polygon, a map pin and a dotted line"
 ---

 <p class="lede">Designing accessible interactive maps is hard.
 I don’t think I could point to any single thing that I’ve worked on that covers all of the things mentioned here.
 But, if I was going to start a brand new project, with plenty of time to get things right, this is where I’d start.</p>